flipisu/FLIP/README.md

 Desktop computer supporting JDK 1.2 or Higher.
 Later on, FLIP was modified in order that it can become a web-based software as today is available.

+<h2>FLIP WEB</h2>

+This web application  allows multiple users sharing animales based on the same genetic definition to interact with each other to simulate  the growing and performance of simulated animals.

 SOFTWARE REQUIREMENTS

 FLIP is still being tested but it has been proved successfully with the following auxiliary software: